roschwarz/hydi/README.md

 Download of the whole genome oxBS-Seq and BS-Seq data of normal and malignant human liver (GEO database, accession number GSE70090).

 The liver samples from https://www.ncbi.nlm.nih.gov/Traces/study/?acc=PRJNA287622&o=acc_s%3Aa are selected and the accession list is downloaded (SraAccList.txt).
 The sra-files are downloaded with prefetch and extracted with fastq-dump.
 For each selected sample a sra file is downloaded.
-In the following sample_x is used for simplicity, which means that the commands have to be done for each sample.
+In the following, sample_x is used for simplicity, which means that the commands have to be done for each sample.

 ```bash